WordPress/openverse/rfcs/20221006-frontend_event_tracking.md

 A previous version of this proposal suggested honoring the `navigator.doNotTrack` browser method, but upon inspection this was deprecated in 2018 and is no longer advised.

-This proposal will require the creation of a user settings page _or_ an analytics opt-out checkbox on the soon to be created `/privacy` page.
+This proposal will require the creation of a user settings page _or_ an analytics opt-out checkbox on the `/privacy` page.

 ### Sample implementaton and event types